 Ericsson points out that CB 1304 discusses the mechanism for the release of offloaded traffic, and that this functionality can be used to implicitly trigger the XnHO CU2->CU1 (e.g., CU2 initiates XnHO after CU1 has requested release of all offloaded traffic).
 The moderator agrees that this is a reasonable WF.
 This discussion, however, should be conducted in CB 1304.

-Q6.3: Do you agree that the non-F1-terminating CU of a S connected boundary node can request partial revocation of offload via Xn?
+Q6.3: Do you agree that the non-F1-terminating CU of a dual-connected boundary node can request partial revocation of offload via Xn?
 Please provide reasons, in either case, i.e., if you support or oppose this feature.